ExpressLRS/Docs/docs/quick-start/receivers/siyiFRmini.md

     1. Disconnect the Receiver from your Flight Controller.

     2. Wire up the Receiver into an STLink V2 dongle.
-Find the CLK, DIO,RST, 3v3(VDD) and Gnd pads and wire them straight up.
+Find the CLK, DIO,RST, 3v3(VDD) and Gnd pads and wire them to the corresponding pins of the dongle.

         !!! warning "NOTICE"
             VDD is 3.3v ONLY!
 Do not connect 5v here! :fire: